nuuuwan/cheat_sheets/buddhism/noble-eightfold-path.md

 ## 1. Right View

 Our actions have consequences, death is not the end, and our actions and beliefs have consequences after death.

 The Buddha followed and taught a successful path out of this world and the other world (heaven and underworld/hell).

 Later on, right view came to explicitly include karma and rebirth, and the importance of the Four Noble Truths, when "insight" became central to Buddhist soteriology.

 ## 2. Right Resolve or Intention

 The giving up of home and adopting the life of a religious mendicant in order to follow the path; this concept aims at peaceful renunciation, into an environment of non-sensuality, non-ill-will (to loving kindness), away from cruelty (to compassion).

 Such an environment aids contemplation of impermanence, suffering, and non-Self.

 ## 3. Right Speech

+* No lying
+* No rude speech
-No lying, no rude speech, no telling one person what another says about him to cause discord or harm their relationship.
+* No telling one person what another says about him to cause discord or harm their relationship.

 ## 4. Right Conduct or Action

+* No killing or injuring
-No killing or injuring, no taking what is not given, no sexual acts, no material desires.
+* No taking what is not given
+* No sexual acts
+* No material desires.

 ## 5. Right Livelihood